Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Results

 The $\alpha_L = -6$ spectrum also confirms low-frequency oscillations of the interfacial height, which is a consequence of the persistent turbulent bulges arising due to the highly active patch.
 The spectra of the sectoral height variance $|\widehat{\mathcal{V}_h}|^2$ Fig.~\ref{fig:interface}(g) also shows an approximate $f^{-3}$ decay at high frequencies, more clearly for the highly active patches than for the mild activity patch.
 The key finding from the spectra is that the height fluctuations are multiscale, borne out of the multiscale nature of the underlying flow~\cite{mukherjee2023intermittency}.

 These features of the emergent interface between the active and passive flow regions are intriguing.
 While fat-tailed fluctuations of $h$ are suggestive of intermittency, the power-law decay of $\mathcal{M}_h$ reflects a multiscale temporal structure and possible self-similarity (which naturally would translate to multiscale spatial fluctuations as well).
 Intermittency has been found robustly in homogeneously active flows, both in spatial and Lagrangian~\cite{mukherjee2023intermittency,kiran2024onset} measurements.
 It is interesting that beyond velocity difference statistics, as reported in these studies, even the interfacial height that separates different flow regions shows intermittent fluctuations.
-A final quantification of the nature of these fluctuations, and their degree of self-similarity, is done via a multifractal analysis of the $h(\theta,t)$ profile.
-To do this, we consider the function $\mathcal{H} (\theta) = |h(\theta)| + \gamma$ (where $\gamma = 0.001$ is a small number added to offset the entire height profile to be positive definite).
-Since $\theta$ essentially identifies $\mathcal{H}$ along the perimeter of the interface, corresponding to a specific point on the base $\alpha_L$ profile ${\bf x}=(r_{\alpha_L}\cos\theta,r_{\alpha_L}\sin\theta)$, we use it as a proxy for spatial location itself, which can be easily related as $x = r_{\alpha_L}\theta$ or $x \propto \theta$, for ease of interpretation in the analysis.
-We construct the partition function in the usual way~\cite{frisch1995turbulence,meneveau1987simple,meneveau1991multifractal,mukherjeelocalPRL2024} as $Z_q(l) \equiv \sum_{i=0}^{N_l} \mathcal{H}_{l,i}^q \sim l^{(q-1)D_q}$, where $l$ is the coarse-graining length $0 < l < \mathcal{L}$, $\mathcal{L}$ is the total length along the perimeter, $\mathcal{H}_{l,i}$ is the coarse grained height at scale $l$ and the $i-$th partition, given as $\mathcal{H}_{l,i} = \sum_{x=li}^{l(i+1)} \mathcal{H}(x)$ and $N_l = \mathcal{L}/l$ is the number of partitions at lengthscale $l$.
-Here, $D_q$ are the generalized dimensions~\cite{grassberger1983characterization}, where the scaling of $\ln Z_q^{\frac{1}{q-1}}$ vs $\ln l$ gives the distribution of $D_q$ vs $q$.
-We calculate the time averaged generalized dimensions, by ensemble averaging the $D_q$ vs $q$ curve over 500 snapshots of the interfacial height, and with that arrive at the singularity spectrum $f_\alpha - \alpha$ via a Legendre transform, for 1-Dimensional data, as $\alpha = \frac{\rm d}{{\rm d}q} (q-1)D_q$ and $f_\alpha = \alpha q - (q-1)D_q$.
-At an operational level, we truncate $\mathcal{L}$ to $4096$ points along the $\theta$ direction (hence skipping a small part of the interface in the calculation), which has no effect on the outcome, but allows the data to be completely tiled with $l \in \lbrace {2^0, 2^1, 2^2 ...\ 2^{12}} \rbrace$ points.
+A final quantification of the nature of these fluctuations, and their degree of self-similarity, is done via a multifractal analysis~\cite{Frisch-Parisi} of the $h(\theta,t)$ profile.